kvalge/customer-churn-python/README.md

 # Customer Churn Analysis
 Analysis of the customer base of a telecommunications company: which customers abandon the consumption of the company's service.

-The goal is to find differences between customers who have abandoned the company's service in the past month and those who have not, based on socio-demographic characteristics and services consumed.
-The hypothesis is that customers who have opted out of the service and those who have not are significantly differentiated according to either age group, type of family, or the volume, choice, service life expectancy or other indicators of service consumption.
+The goal is to find differences between customers who have abandoned the company's service in the past month and those who have not, based on socio-demographic characteristics and consumed services.
+The hypothesis is that customers who have opted out of the service and those who have not are significantly differentiated according to either age group, type of family, or the volume, choice, service life expectancy or other indicators of the service consumption.

 Used IDE: IntelliJ IDEA Community Edition 2023.1.1.

 ### Project Setup

 Installed openpyxl.

+### Project Structure and Functionalities

+basic_data_insight.py - writes basic data insight to basic_insight.txt file.

 ### Dataset

 A fictional telco company's customer churn data provided by IBM.

-Data consist 7043 rows and 21 columns.

-Columns:
+The object of the data are customers who are or were consumers of the company's services.
+The data consists of a unique CustomerID column, which is an anonymous identifier that distinguishes customers, socio-demographic identifiers and purchased services, and information about whether the customer has terminated the contract with the company within the past month.

+Description of columns:
 LoyaltyID.
 Customer_ID: A unique ID that identifies each customer.
 Senior_Citizen: Indicates if the customer is 65 or older: Yes, No.
-Partner: Indicates if the customer has partner.
+Partner: Indicates if the customer has partner: Yes, No.
 Dependents: Indicates if the customer lives with any dependents: Yes, No. Dependents could be children, parents, grandparents, etc.
 Tenure: Indicates the total amount of months that the customer has been with the company by the end of the